Understanding Borderline Personality Disorder (BPD): A Guide for Men

 Simple tasks become draining as your focus fluctuates and plans change with each emotional shift.

 Coping with this mental health condition often leads to impulsive actions like overeating, substance abuse, or excessive spending, which offer brief relief but deepen feelings of emptiness.
-It’s like moving through life with a constant sense of unease, unsure of where you belong.
+Self destructive behaviors and drug misuse are also common coping mechanisms in untreated BPD, as individuals struggle to manage intense emotional distress.

 Here are some common manifestations of untreated BPD: